JC-Chen1/Quasi-Mathpix/README.md

 ## Running
 * **Training**
 1. Prepare your dataset.
-This project is not to release the dataset, but you can construt your own dataset.
+This project is not to release the dataset, but you can construt your own dataset. (how to construct dataset?
+TODO)
 2. Trigger training.
 Set the `training` variable to `True`, and then
 ```
 python run.py